nadiamariduena/amazon-clone-blockchain/README.md

 - 2 Go to **Moralis** and delete any user that is logged in

-🔴 (there is a trick, delete the first row, as if you delete the 2 row it will not work)
+🔴 (there is a trick, delete the first row, as if you delete the 2 row, it will not work)

 <br>